michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 ```

 This of course spawned a fury of replies over the merits of the code, but at least it answered the question.
 Sadly,
-the original poser of the question was not one of the people who took part of the conversation, much less thanked the
+the author of the question was not one of the people who took part of the conversation about for loops and efficiency in
-second responder.
+Python.
+Nor did they thank the second responder, or any of the responders.

 ## Python2 or Python3?
 The Warning Signs!

-In this case, the difference between Python2 and Python3 is not that great given the simplicity of the code, but the
+In this case, the difference between Python2 and Python3 is not that big of a deal given the simplicity of the code, but
-fact that question does not specify which version of Python bellies a greater problem.
-How much thought did the
+the fact that question does not specify which version of Python bellies a greater problem.
+How much thought and effort
-questioner put into the post?
-The typo: "How do do the same thing in Python?" is another sign of either laziness
+did author of the question put into their post?
+The typo: "How do do the same thing in Python?" is another sign of
-or indifference.
+either laziness or indifference.

-Much of Mr Raymond's tips focus on the importance of taking the time to write a good question.
+Much of Mr. Raymond's tips focus on the importance of taking the time to write a good question.
 Not only is a good
-question important in terms of getting a the best answer, but it also a demonstration of the questioners commitment to
+question important in terms of getting the best answer, but it also demonstrates the authors commitment to working
-work for the answer.
+towards a solution.
 As a former teacher, I can tell you that one thing that always bothered me was when a student
 would say "I don't get it."
 What is it that you are not getting?
 Hysterics and panic are no guarantee that someone
 really wants to learn as opposed to being spoon fed the answer.

-The problem of course is that it takes time formulate a good question!
-You need to spend trying to solve the problem on
+The problem of course is that it takes time to formulate a good question!
+You need to spend trying to solve the problem
-your own so that you have a sense of the problem and can in your question you can write about what you have done so far.
+on your own so that you have a sense of the problem and you will have include what you have done so far in you question.
-You then need to think about the question, and it seem odd, but in way this also part of the problem solving process
+You then need to think about the question, which is still part of the problem solving process as you might still be able
-because you might figure the problem in the process.
-Once you formulate your question, then you actually to proof it to
+to solve the problem on your own as you restate the problem for someone else.
+Then you need to write your question, and
+of course proof read it!
+As one my professors usd to say, you only write, when you re-write.

-make sure that it clearly and concisely communicates:
+A good question must clearly and concisely communicate:
 - Context
-- Objective
+- Objective(s)
 - What you have done so far
 - What is the problem

-The irony of course is that this question would not have been hard to salvage.
-A better and simple way to ask this
+The irony of course is that the for-loop question would not have been hard to salvage.
+A better and simple way to ask
-question would have been to ask for a pointer to a good reference or an online Python training program.
+this for a pointer to a good reference or an online Python training program, and then if you were still stuck, turn to
+the forum with a better question.

 ## A Good question!

 So, what is a good question?
-One technical question that I faced when I first encountered when I started to use
+One technical question that I faced when I  started to use Ubuntu was a problem updating
-Ubuntu was a problem updating my clamav.
-Thankfully, the person who made this gave it a great header name, so that
-finding it on Google was a breeze:
+my clamav.
+Thankfully, the person who made this gave it a great header name, so that finding it on Google was a breeze:

 >clamav - ERROR: /var/log/clamav/freshclam.log is locked by another process?